codecraftingtools/wumps/README.rst

 Wumps
 =====

-The goal of this project is to define a programming syntax suitable for defining domain-specific languages.
+The goal of this project is to define a widely useful macro programming syntax suitable for defining domain-specific languages.
 The aim is reduce the number of language keywords and built-in constructs in favor of user-defined functions and macros.
 Although I have been pursuing the ideas encompassed by this project for quite a while, this project is fairly new, so the documentation is currently very scarce.
 I hope to improve this over time.

 Where to Start
 --------------